ampika-tnk/BADS7105-CRM-Analytics-and-Intelligence/Homework 11 - Voice of Customer/README.md

 ## Dataset

-Customer reviews of 3 restaurants from Wongnai
+Customer reviews of 3 restaurants from Wongnai [CustomerReviews.csv]

 ## Topic Modelling by LDA